Homophily vs Heterophily: When Neighbours Are Similar or Different

 | Edge pattern | Same-class nodes connect | Different-class nodes connect |

-| Standard GCN | Works well | Hurts performance |
+| Standard GCN | Works well | Often no better than a structure-blind MLP |

-| More layers | Helps (up to a point) | Makes it worse |
+| More layers | Helps up to a point | Makes it worse |

-| Examples | Cora, Citeseer, Amazon | Chameleon, Squirrel, Actor |
+| Examples | Cora, CiteSeer, Amazon | Chameleon, Squirrel, Actor, Roman-Empire |

 | Fix | Standard GNN | H2GCN, FAGCN, Graph Transformers, Sheaves |